1969

 “We were originally going to name it Tsuru Plaza, but we realized it would be perfect to name it Ebetsu Plaza,” Card said.

-2018: 10 Trees in 10 Parks for 10 Years and Touchstone Paver Campaign
+10 Trees in 10 Parks for 10 Years with Delegates from Ebetsu, Japan

 The city of Gresham in its 10th years as a Tree City USA. celebrated Arbor Month April 5, 2018 with planting 10 Akebono cherry trees in the newly broken ground of Ebestu Plaza.
 The trees were graciously donated by our friends at J. Frank Schmidt Nursery.